pisanzapra/absolute_c-nema/README.md

 # What These Codes Actually Do?

-## Cinema.cpp
-Everything

 ## Cinema.h
 Necessary header file for functions to play the movies and display indormations about the movies.
+The funtions are declared in the "Cinema" class as public.

+## Cinema.cpp
+This code file includes every functions defined in the header file with the same name.
+In this file; booking seats, display of the seats, movies, funtions to play the movie by reading the necessary file are written.

 ## main.cpp
-Main function for the system.
+Main file for the system.
+Just starts the main function.

 ***
 # Movies